hbprosper/Terascale/README.md

 This GitHub open-source package contains Jupyter notebooks that feature machine learning examples associated with lectures at the Terascale Statistics School in Germany.

 ## Dependencies
-The notebooks in this in this package depend on several well-known, well-engineered, and free Python modules.
+The notebooks in this package depend on several well-known Python modules, all well-engineered and free.

 | __modules__   | __description__     |
 | :---          | :---        |